Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Numerical simulations

 Once we have adopted a given $\gamma$, set up values for $\rho_0$ and $a_0$ at the equator of the injection sphere and a density contrast $\delta$, we use the equation of state in \eq{e3.1} to find the corresponding pressure profile at the injection boundary as

-Since we do not know the structure of the accretion flow beforehand, we cannot prescribe specific values for the velocity components at the injection radius.
+Since we do not know the structure of the accretion flow beforehand (on which no a priori restrictions are imposed), we can not prescribe specific values for the velocity components at the injection radius.
 For this reason we adopt free-boundary conditions for the radial and polar components of the velocity field and let the simulation evolve starting off from an initial state at rest (zero initial velocities), until an equilibrium state is reached throughout the numerical domain.
+Note that this means that we can not use the same parametrization that we had adopted for the analytic model of Section~\ref{s2} (i.e. $\mathcal{R}/M$, $\rho_0$, $P_0$, and $V_0$), but instead now we shall replace $V_0$ by the density contrast $\delta$.